 The lowest linear regression channel: direction – up.

-The average volatility of the GBP / USD pair is currently 99 pips per day.
-For the pound / dollar pair, this value is “average”.
-On Wednesday, May 5, therefore, we expect movement within the channel, limited by the levels of 1.3796 and 1.3994.
-A downward reversal of the Heiken Ashi indicator may signal a new round of downward movement within the “swing”.
+The volatility of the euro / dollar currency pair as of April 26 is 74 points and is characterized as “average”.
+Thus, we expect the pair to move between the levels of 1.2022 and 1.2170 today.
+A downward reversal of the Heiken Ashi indicator will signal a new round of downward correction.